arafkhan03/arafkhan.github.io/README.md

 - Worked on Revenue Prediction Model with Customer Cohort Analysis

 ## Project
-- Digitalization of Medical Prescription in Bangladesh, Officially accepted as a Mircosoft Imagine Cup startup project, 2023
+- Digitalization of medical prescription in Bangladesh, officially accepted as a Mircosoft Imagine Cup startup project, 2023
-- Research Assistant to Dr. Ridhwanul Haq (Professor, IBA-DU) for a Government-funded project (a2i of Prime Minister's Office, Bangladesh), 2017
+- Research assistant to Dr. Ridhwanul Haq (Professor, IBA-DU) for a government-funded project (a2i of Prime Minister's Office, Bangladesh), 2017

 ## Certification
 - Microsoft Certified: Azure AI Fundamentals